OS2mo/os2mo/docs/api/validate.rst

 This section describes how to interact with the various validation endpoints.

+The endpoints primarily exist as a way for the frontend to validate individual fields as the form is being filled out, without having to rely on validation of the entire form.

 On validation failure, a response will be sent on the following format ::

   {